daniel00000009/Online-Shop/README.md

 # Online-Shop
 For this project to work properly, you will need a web development package (e.g., XAMPP).
-Connect to the database, such as phpMyAdmin (for the code, I use:
+Connect to the database, such as phpMyAdmin (for this exemple I use:

 $dsn = "mysql:host=localhost;dbname=phpproject01";
 $dbusername = "root";